gicentre/elm-vegalite/docs/changeNotes.md

 - `axStrExpr` for providing expressions that evaluate to string axis properties (VL5.0).

-- `axBooExpr` for providing expressions that evaluate to boolean axis properties (VL5.0).
+- `axBooExpr` for providing expressions that evaluate to Boolean axis properties (VL5.0).

 - `leNumExpr` for providing expressions that evaluate to numeric legend properties (VL5.0).